Milestones

 1873 | Boston University merges with the New England Female Medical College to establish the Boston University School of Medicine. |

-1897 | Dr. Solomon Carter Fuller, who would become the nation’s first black psychiatrist, graduates from the BUSM.
-A pioneer in Alzheimer’s research, Dr. Fuller was an early proponent of minority recruitment. |
+1897 | Dr. Solomon Carter Fuller, who would become the nation’s first Black psychiatrist, graduates from the BUSM.
+A pioneer in Alzheimer’s research, Dr. Fuller was an early proponent of the recruitment of students from minoritized and underrepresented groups. |

-1946 | Dr. Sydney Gellis becomes Chief of the Department of Pediatrics at Boston City Hospital.
-Dr. Gellis was the 1959 President of the Society for Pediatric Research and would late become Dean of BUSM in 1962. |
+1946 | Dr. Sydney Gellis becomes Chief of Pediatrics at Boston City Hospital.
+Dr. Gellis was the 1959 President of the Society for Pediatric Research and would late become Dean of the medical school in 1962. |

-1970 | Under the direction of Dr. Robert Klein, the Dept of Pediatrics at Boston City Hospital developed one of the first childhood lead poisoning programs in the nation. |
+1970 | Under the direction of Dr. Robert Klein, the Department of Pediatrics developed one of the first childhood lead poisoning programs in the nation. |

-1972 | Dr. Joel Alpert becomes Chief of Pediatrics and in 1973 was awarded funding from RWJ to develop primary care residency training.
-Dr. Alpert and Dr. Alan Cohen then received the first Federal Funding for the first Primary Care Residency Training Program in the nation, and the Pediatrics Dept at Boston City Hospital developed a national reputation for residency training in primary care and community-based pediatrics. |
+1972 | Dr. Joel Alpert becomes Chief of Pediatrics.
+In 1973 he is awarded funding from RWJ and the federal government to develop the nation’s first Primary Care Residency Training Program along with Dr. Alan Cohen.
+The Department develops a national reputation for residency training in primary care and community-based pediatrics. |

 1974 | Dr. Jerome Klein describes his work on occult bacteremia in the New England Journal of Medicine.
 Dr. Klein was the 2002 recipient of the prestigious Maxwell Finland Award for Lifetime Achievement in Pediatric Infectious Disease. |

 1989 | Drs.
-Robert Needleman and Barry Zuckerman, with colleague Kathleen Fitzgerald Rice, begin Reach out and Read (ROR).
+Robert Needleman and Barry Zuckerman, with colleague Kathleen Fitzgerald Rice, begin Reach Out and Read (ROR).
 In 1998, ROR received federal funding to establish a national model of literacy education promoted by pediatricians.
 Currently, there are more than 4500 sites, serving more than 5 million children nationally.
 28,000 pediatricians, nurses and other clinicians have been trained in the ROR strategy of early literacy. |

 1989 | The Pediatric HIV program joins the NIH network to develop new approaches to the treatment and prevention of HIV.
-Under the leadership of Jerome Klein and Steve Pelton, the division participates in landmark studies of AZT in the newborn infant and helps to establish the Women and Infants study of vertical transmission. |
+Under the leadership of Drs.
+Jerome Klein and Steve Pelton, the division participates in landmark studies of AZT in the newborn infant and helps to establish the Women and Infants study of vertical transmission. |

-1990 | Hortensia Amaro establishes the MOM’s Project, a community-based intervention program aimed at improving birth outcomes and reducing drug use among pregnant women by linking them with health-care services, social service supports, counseling and peer support. |
+1990 | Dr. Hortensia Amaro establishes the MOM’s Project, a community-based intervention program aimed at improving birth outcomes and reducing substance use among pregnant women by linking them with health-care services, social service supports, counseling and peer support. |

-1990 | Child Witness to Violence Project is launched.
-In addition to counseling affected children, the program trains frontline professionals, police, and family court officials to recognize the signs children show when they have witnessed violence |
+1990 | The Child Witness to Violence project is launched by Betsy Groves, MSW and Barry Zuckerman, MD.
+In addition to counseling affected children, the program trains frontline professionals, police, and family court officials to recognize symptoms of trauma exposure amongst children. |

 1993 | Barry Zuckerman becomes Chief of Pediatrics and establishes the Family Advocacy Program.
-This unique collaboration between lawyers and pediatricians, now called the Medical-Legal Partnership Boston (MLPB), provides direct, proactive legal assistance in the clinical setting to families at Boston Medical Center.
-The MLPB also educates health care professionals to identify non-medical barriers to a patient’s health and to incorporate advocacy as part of their treatment plan.
-In 2007 the Robert Wood Johnson and Kellogg Foundations provided support to establish the National Center of MLP to disseminate the model nationally.
+This unique collaboration between lawyers and pediatricians, later called the Medical-Legal Partnership Boston (MLPB), provides direct legal assistance in clinical settings to families at Boston Medical Center.
+In the current era, the MLPB also educates health care professionals on how to identify non-medical barriers to a patient’s health and incorporate advocacy as part of their treatment plan.
+In 2007 the Robert Wood Johnson and Kellogg Foundations provided support to establish the National Center of the MLP to disseminate the model nationally.
 Presently there are over 220 MLP Programs. |

-1994 | With $40 million support from the Commonwealth Fund and other funds, Drs.
-Barry Zuckerman, Steven Parker, Marilyn Augustyn and Margot Kaplan-Sanoff developed and implemented Healthy Steps at 12 sites nationally. |
+1994 | With $40 million in support from the Commonwealth and other funds, Drs.
+Barry Zuckerman, Steven Parker, Marilyn Augustyn and Margot Kaplan-Sanoff develop and implement Healthy Steps at 12 sites nationally. |

-1996 | Boston Medical Center (BMC) is created by the merger of Boston City Hospital and University Hospital. |
+1996 | Boston Medical Center (BMC) is created by the merger of Boston City Hospital and University Hospital.
+Dr. Barry Zuckerman is appointed first Medical Director of BMC in addition to Department Chair to help implement the merger for the first two years. |

-1997 | Children’s Sentinel Nutritional Assessment Program formed.
-CSNAP (now Children’s Healthwatch) is a multisite surveillance program of children birth to 3 years of age that monitors the impact of economic conditions and public policies on the health and well-being of very young children. |
+1997 | The Children’s Sentinel Nutritional Assessment Program led by Debbie Frank, MD, is formed.
+CSNAP (now Children’s HealthWatch) is a multisite surveillance program of children birth to 3 years of age that monitors the impact of economic conditions and public policies on the health and well-being of very young children. |

-1999 | Under the direction of Dr. Bobbi Philipp, BMC became the first hospital in New England to achieve Baby-Friendly status, fully implementing the Baby-Friendly Hospital Initiative, Ten Steps to Successful Breastfeeding. |
+1999 | Under the direction of Dr. Bobbi Philipp, BMC becomes the first hospital in New England to achieve Baby-Friendly status, fully implementing the Baby-Friendly Hospital Initiative and Ten Steps to Successful Breastfeeding. |

-2003 | BMC Pediatrics opens the first hospital-based preventive-care food pantry |
+2003 | BMC Pediatrics opens the first hospital-based preventive-care food pantry, now called the Nutrition Resource Center. |

 2004 | Drs.
 Chi Huang and CC Lee establish the Global Child Health Initiative at Boston Medical Center and the BCRP. |